gurditsingh/hydeout/_posts/test.md

  - **Stream :** A Stream is a sequence of immutable data records that are fully ordered, can be restart and fault tolerant.
  - **Stream Processor** : A Stream Processor defines the stream processing computational logic for your application, means how input data is transformed into output data.
-Stream Processor is a Node in a graphThere are two special processors in the topology:
+Stream Processor is a node in a processor topology/graph.
+It process record by record and create new stream after each stream processor.
+There are two special processors in the topology:
+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzODk4OTQ4MywtNjc2MjEzOTY2LC0xMD
-g4MjE0NTU0LC0xMTEzNTYzODI2LC0xOTQ0Njc3NDQwLDE2NzI4
-ODM3MzEsLTc0NTU4NDcxMywtNjQ3Mjk5Njc4LDQwODIwMzQ4Ni
-wtMTk0ODQ1Mzk2NSw2NjM1MzQ4NjgsMzYwNDgwNjgwLDEwMTgx
-MDAyMTMsMTU2Mjc3NTU2Nyw1NDUxMTYzMjMsMTY5MzM4OTY1OS
-wtMzU5MTQ1MzU5LDQ3NjQzNTA0NywtMTE3NTUzNjg3OSw2Mjk4
-MDI3NzNdfQ==
+eyJoaXN0b3J5IjpbMTgwNzc4OTksLTY3NjIxMzk2NiwtMTA4OD
+IxNDU1NCwtMTExMzU2MzgyNiwtMTk0NDY3NzQ0MCwxNjcyODgz
+NzMxLC03NDU1ODQ3MTMsLTY0NzI5OTY3OCw0MDgyMDM0ODYsLT
+E5NDg0NTM5NjUsNjYzNTM0ODY4LDM2MDQ4MDY4MCwxMDE4MTAw
+MjEzLDE1NjI3NzU1NjcsNTQ1MTE2MzIzLDE2OTMzODk2NTksLT
+M1OTE0NTM1OSw0NzY0MzUwNDcsLTExNzU1MzY4NzksNjI5ODAy
+NzczXX0=
 -->